hsoyka/AERI/README.md

 In cases where the website has been removed or links are broken, we looked for information from the main AERI websites, hosted by UCLA.
 Those links are: 1) https://aeri.gseis.ucla.edu/index.htm  and 2) http://aeri.website/

 In situations where information could still not be found, we reached out directly to the lead faculty/committee chair for the host institution for those years.
 For the years 2011 and 2012, we contacted participants directly to fill in gaps in the data.
 Data received directly from respondents is located in the datasets for their respective years.

+## Programs
+Programs collected from the institute websites and the host institutions may be found in this repo.

 ## Data